 - Selenium: 22% of the RDA

-This is coming with 77 calories, 6 grams of protein and 5 grams of healthy fats.
+This comes with 77 calories, 6 grams of protein and 5 grams of healthy fats.

-Eggs also contain various other trace nutrients that are important for health.
+Eggs also contain various trace nutrients that are important for health.

-Really... eggs are pretty much the perfect food, they contain a little bit of almost every nutrient we need.
+In fact, eggs are pretty much the perfect food.
+They contain a little bit of almost every nutrient you need.

-Bottom Line: Whole eggs are among the most nutritious foods on the planet, containing a little bit of almost every nutrient we need.
+Summary Whole eggs are among the most nutritious foods on the planet, containing a little bit of almost every nutrient you need.
 Omega-3 enriched and/or pastured eggs are even healthier.